 Franschhoek Pass is also called Lambrechts Road, though - more poetically - a hundred and fifty years ago it was known as Olifantshoek ("Elephants Corner') after the now mythical herds of elephant which once roamed these valleys and mountains.
 This long, steep and dramatic pass with its variety of scenery was South Africa's first properly engineered road.
 During weekends city folk stream to the pass on bicycles, motorcycles, skateboards, cars and SUV's to enjoy it's sheer magnificence.

 This has to be one of the most iconic gravel roads in South Africa, holding almost pilgrimage status to gravel-road devotees.
-It winds through 37km of rugged mountain scenery, culminating in the vertigo-rush, single-width Elands Pass, and terminates in the very hot, low-altitude Gamkaskloof - reminiscent of a lush oasis and paradoxically nicknamed Die Hel (The Hell).
+It winds through 37km of rugged mountain scenery, culminating in the vertigo-rush, single-width Elands Pass, and terminates in the Gamkaskloof - reminiscent of a lush oasis and paradoxically nicknamed Die Hel (The Hell).

-Due to it’s length, we have produced multiple video to help orienteer first time drivers.
+Due to it’s length, we have produced a multiple video set to help orienteer first time drivers.
 We discourage anyone from trying to complete this as an out and back drive in a single day, due to the slow average speed of around 25 kph.
 Besides the time issue, it would be a shame to have to rush through this magnificent part of South Africa and not have the time to allow the Gamkaskloof to work its magic on you.

 This short, rough gravel road winds its way up the slopes of the Goukamma River Valley just to the north of the N2 between Knysna and Sedgefield.
 The pass offers great views over the Ganzvlei farm, after which it is named, where it nestles on the green banks of the Goukamma River.
 The railway line (now defunct) lies between this pass and the N2.
 The road is primarily used by loggers living in the mountains and it's not suited to sedan vehicles, but any vehicle with good ground clearance will manage, although we recommend a 4WD vehicle is being optimal.